top of page

 Meditation Class in Mysore

-6. SAFETY in India
+6. Safety in India

 I would avoid going out too late in the evening anywhere, to be honest, and if you do, make sure you're in a group of at least 3 people.
 Even in Goa (which is relatively safe and progressive), there have been issues.
 Besides, there is really no need.
 Quite often everything is closed by around 10 pm (apart from 24-hour pharmacies which there are plenty of).

-I personally love the quiet of the early mornings in india, there are fewer people around and the temperature is more moderate.
+I personally love the quiet of the early mornings in India, there are fewer people around and the temperature is more moderate.
 We visited the Taj Mahal when it opened at 5.30 am, and it was lovely and peaceful.

 For a complete guide on what it is like to travel in India as a female, check out my article: Is India Safe for Female Travellers?